 - Local bank.
 This is the easiest location you can visit to cash a money order.
 Do you have a checking account at a certain bank?
 Then you may securely deposit the money straight away and use the cash for your needs.

 - Money transfer outlet.
 Another option is to try MoneyGram or Western Union.
 The service is rather fast while the fees are affordable.
+You can also use online money transfer software like Silverbird.

 - Credit union.
 Are you a member of a credit union?
 Then it will be a smart idea to go there and cash money orders provided that you have an active account in this credit union.